pramnora/qb64/cryptography/rot13/README.md

 > **Encode:** ABC = NOP
 > **Decode:** NOP = ABC

--(By the way, this is known as being called: a *symmetrical cipher*;
+-(By the way, this is particular method of creating ciphers,
+is also known as being called: a *symmetrical cipher*;
 meaning, if you reverse the order of **encoding**: A = N;
 then, that is how you **decode**: N = A.)-